Understanding the Tax on Car Purchases: What You Need to Know

 Thanks to the power of the internet, you can purchase a car virtually in almost any state.
 This may allow you to find the best purchase price.
 While you might think purchasing a car in another state with lower sales taxes could help you save money, that's not always the case.

-Ultimately, where you live and register your vehicle decides which taxes you must pay when purchasing your vehicle.
+Ultimately, this may be determined by where your car is registered or where your car is used.
 The specific taxes you pay can vary by state and locality.

 Depending on your location, these are the different taxes you may have to pay after buying a car: